An Adaptive Self-Scheduling Loop Scheduler

-We note how much variation exists ($\sigma^2 = 3.0\times10^5$) and imbalance of work, such as the last two dots representing bin 49 and 50.
-Additionally, matrices are often preordered based on application to provide some structure, such as permuting nonzeros towards the diagonal or into a block structure.
+For example, the first dot shows that there exists close to 21,000,000 rows (e.g., $\sim 95\%$ of rows in the matrix) with nonzero counts between 0 and 49.
+We note how much variation exists ($\sigma^2 = 3.0\times10^5$) and the imbalance of work, such as the last two dots representing bin 49 and 50.
+Additionally, matrices are often preordered based on application to provide some structure, such as permuting nonzero elements towards the diagonal or into a block structure.
 One such common permutation is the reverse Cuthill-McKee (RCM)~\cite{rcm}.
 This little structure can provide some benefits to hand-tuned codes~\cite{Kabir2014,Toledo1997,basker} that can use the newly found structure to better load balance work.
 However, Figure~\ref{fig:rcm} shows that this could make balancing even harder if rows were assigned linearly.
 Though orderings like RCM may improve execution time~\cite{bcnuma,Kabir2014,rcm}, these orderings may make tuning for chunk size more important. \\